-Using XML tags, the XML file format for OpenGL Volumizer mimics the hierarchy of an OpenGL Volumizer shape description.
+The Volume Data Description Language (VDDL) allows you to change volume data descriptions at run time by simply editing a text file.
+Using XML tags, VDDL mimics the hierarchy of an OpenGL Volumizer shape description.
 The file loader uses appropriate default values for unspecified components in the file.
-For the complete syntax of the file format, see the vzxml.dtd file in the directory /usr/share/Volumizer2/data/XML/.
+For the complete syntax of the file format, see the vzxml.dtd file in the directory VZROOT/data/XML/.
 This directory also contains other files that can help you get started.
-The XMLViewer application installed in directory /usr/share/Volumizer2/src/apps/XMLViewer loads and renders the sample OpenGL Volumizer XML data files installed in directory /usr/share/Volumizer2/data/XML.
+The XMLViewer application installed in directory VZROOT/src/apps/XMLViewer loads and renders the sample VDDL files installed in directory VZROOT/data/XML.